Proprietary Party: Ideology and policies

 The Proprietary Party primarily focused on supporting the Penns, in political and property rights.
 They also wanted military defense for the province, including the drafting of indentured servants, as well as the ability to print paper money.
 They attempted to comparatively weaken the Quaker party in the General Assembly of Pennsylvania by appealing to those on the Frontier.

 Notable individuals

 James Logan was the first leader, as the Proprietary Council's Secretary, and mobilized Proprietary supporters.
 In the 1740s, William Allen became the party leader, and lead with Richard Peters.
 Nicholas Scull II was a Placeman for the party in the position of Surveyor General of Pennsylvania.
 George Thomas, a Proprietary governor, led a Quaker assembly.

 Andrew Hamilton and Isaac Norris

 Andrew Hamilton, of the party, abdicated from the assembly in 1739.
 Isaac Norris and Hamilton had an enmity.
-This abdication led to increased determination on Allen's part to attain power in the assembly.
+This abdication led to increased determination on William Allen's part to attain power in the assembly.